-I’ve started to see websites try to be more transparent about user data.
-A website I visited recently had a profile page showing all the pages i’d viewed and all the reviews I’d left.
+I’ve seen websites try to be more transparent about user data.
+For example, a recently visited website had a profile page showing all the pages I’d viewed and all the reviews I’d left.

-I tried the same URL from a private browser window and was surprised to see that anyone with my profile URL could view my browsing history.
-Not that I was looking at anything dodgy*, but, it felt strange that anyone on the internet could see where I’d been on this website without me actively choosing to share it.
+I tried the same URL from a private browser window and was surprised that anyone with my profile URL could view my browsing history.
+Not that I was looking at anything dodgy*, but it felt strange that anyone on the internet could see where I’d been on this website without me actively choosing to share it.

-The rise in social media in the last 10-15 year’s means that people have become used to curating their online presence.
+The rise in social media in the last 10-15 years means people have become used to curating their online presence.
 I’m as guilty as the next person of only sharing the ‘good bits’ online.
-But what happens when we inadvertently start to share the ‘not so good bits’?
+But what happens when we inadvertently start to share the ‘not-so-good bits’?
 How will our behaviour change as a result of this?

-what did i do?
-I started viewing the website in private browser mode so that I wouldn’t be sharing the things i didn’t intend to share.
+What did I do?
+I started viewing the website in private browser mode so I wouldn’t be sharing the things I didn’t intend to share.
 But this doesn’t help the business learn about my likes and dislikes and tailor content to me.
-Navigating the waters between keeping users safe/knowing what a company does with their data and providing them with useful content is a discussion i’m sure we’ll see much more of as GDPR regulations come into force.
+Navigating the waters between keeping users safe/knowing what a company does with their data and providing them with helpful content is a discussion I’m sure we’ll see much more of as GDPR regulations come into force.

 *It was the event booking website – designmynight.co.uk